VALID FOR ARCTIC 2018, ARCTIC 2019, ANTARCTICA 2018/19 AND ANTARCTICA 2019/20

 All requests for cancellation must be received in writing.
 Cancellations cannot be made online.
 Cancellations received 180 days or more prior to departure, are refundable less an administrative fee of minimum US$ 1250, AU$1600, £830, €1100 per person.
 If cancellation is received between 179 days and 120 days, the deposit is forfeited.
 If cancellation occurs less than 120 days prior to departure, all payments are forfeited.
 If full payment has not yet been received, the full penalty will still apply and any unpaid balance is due immediately.
 To protect your investment, Quark Expeditions highly recommends that you obtain adequate trip cancellation insurance.

 Prices quoted are based on group participation and no refunds will be made for any part of the program in which you choose not to participate, including but not limited to kayaking, camping, skiing, mountaineering or ballooning (if applicable and which, at the discretion of the Captain and/or Expedition Leader, may or may not be used).
 It is understood that refunds cannot be made to travelers who do not complete the services for any reason whatsoever.
-All adventure options require a signed Adventure Option waiver, which will be sent to you once you have booked and paid for your adventure option.
-This form MUST be completed prior to you taking part in the adventure option.
-The Expedition staff reserve the right to deny participation to any client who has not signed the adventure option waiver, does not follow the rules set out by expedition staff or is reasonably deemed not medically/physically able to participate safely.
+All Adventure Options require a signed Adventure Option waiver.
+This form MUST be completed prior to you taking part in the Adventure Option.
+The Expedition staff reserve the right to deny participation to any client who has not signed the Adventure Option waiver, does not follow the rules set out by expedition staff or is reasonably deemed not medically/physically able to participate safely.
 For the avoidance of doubt, providers of any such Adventure Options are independent contractors and neither QEI, its affiliates, owners, officers, agents, employees, contractors, nor any associate organization shall be held liable for any act, default, injury (including emotional injury, injury to person or property, or death), loss, expense, damage, deviation, delay, curtailment or inconvenience caused to or suffered by any person or their property, howsoever arising, which may occur or be incurred by any such provider.

 Quark Expeditions welcomes passengers above the age of 8 on all trips with a signed waiver by a parent prior to trip commencement.
 There are however some caveats and restrictions to be aware of: